onlyfave/Bookflix/README.md

 3. **Toggle Dark Mode**:
    - Click the "Dark Mode" button in the header to switch between light and dark themes.

-4. **Load More Books**:
-   - Click the "Load More" button at the bottom of the book list to display additional books.

 ---